fanil-z/islam-wiki/hugo-docs/draft/concept.md

 From various open sources, I have gathered stories of prophets from the Quran, hadith, tafsir, a small portion of the Old Testament, arranged them in chronological order and wrapped up my notes in a static website.

 The website is built using Hugo and Hyas frameworks, pipelined and hosted on Render.
 Sources are written in Markdown.
-The website is static and the whole page is only 1.4KB, 60% of its weight is JavaScript and CSS overwritings that I need to fix.
+The website is static and the whole page is only 1.4KB, 60% of its weight is JavaScript and CSS-overwriting shenanigans that I need to fix.
 Hugo is a ridiculously fast static HTML generator, which we also use in MBition.
 It is open-source, flexible, has themes for user manuals and API references.

 Our beloved prophet Muhammad ﷺ   said, "Seeking knowledge is an obligation upon every Muslim."
 I guess this is my way of trying to get a better understanding of Islam.
 And I just had a good time trying to gather particles of an endless puzzle.
 There are still many gaps and CSS/JS bugs.
 For some time, I need to switch to another thing but later, if God wills, I intend to continue working on this wiki and improve it, especially the sections about death and the Apocalypse.